Becontree Estate Supplementary Planning Document (SPD) and Design Code

 The Estate is a Non-Designated Heritage Asset (NDHA), and is special because of its size and scale, pioneering approach to design and planning through the regularity of its built form, homogeneity of design, and the broader post war social transition that it represents.

-The draft Becontree Estate Supplementary Planning Document (SPD) and Design Code has been developed to provide detailed guidance to residents to assist them in adapting and enlarging their homes in a way that protects this important heritage.
+On 16 June 2026, the Council’s Cabinet adopted the Becontree Estate Supplementary Planning Document (SPD) and Design Code.
+This SPD has been prepared to provide detailed guidance to residents to assist them in adapting and enlarging their homes in a way that protects this important heritage.
+This SPD is a material consideration in the determination of planning applications within the Becontree Estate.
+The SPD has been prepared alongside two Article 4 Directions which will come into effect from November 2026, subject to Council approval.

 Article 4 Directions